containerscrew/nflux/project_notes.md

 * Network traffic monitoring at L2/L3 using traffic control

-* Dropped packets monitoring using the kernel tracepoint → tracepoint/skb/kfree_skb
+* Linux dropped packets monitoring using the kernel tracepoint → tracepoint/skb/kfree_skb

 * Cgroups network monitoring using cgroups skb, for example to monitor containers.
 Supports container autodiscovery for containerd and Podman.